Straight-three engine: Four-stroke

 Four-stroke straight-three engines have been used in road bikes and racing bikes by several companies.

-From 1985-1995, the BMW K75 was produced with a straight-three engine (based on the straight-four engine from the BMW K100).
-The British company Triumph has produced several models with transversely-mounted straight-three engines, such as the 1994-present Triumph Speed Triple and the 2004-present Triumph Rocket III.
+From 1985–1995, the BMW K75 was produced with a straight-three engine (based on the straight-four engine from the BMW K100).

+British company Triumph is particularly renowned for a transversely-mounted straight-three engine.
+Variants have been used in their Speed Triple, Trident, Sprint, and Tiger series.

+In addition Triumph makes the Rocket III model, various variants of which have held the record for motorcycle with the largest engine displacement.

 In 2019, the Moto2 class in the MotoGP World Championship switched to using Triumph 765 cc (46.7 cu in) triple engines.

 Two-stroke

 Two-stroke designs are less common in straight-three engines than four-stroke designs, however several were produced by Japanese manufacturers in the late 1960s through to 1980s.

 The Kawasaki triple engine was produced from 1968 to 1980 and was used in various road bikes and racing bikes.
 Most versions were air-cooled, however several were water-cooled.
-Similarly, the 1972-1980 Suzuki GT series engines were used for both road bike and racing bikes, and were available in both air-cooled and water-cooled versions.
+Similarly, the 1972–1980 Suzuki GT series engines were used for both road bike and racing bikes, and were available in both air-cooled and water-cooled versions.